 This year will likely be a tipping point for cannabis investments.
 Make sure you're paying attention...
 The best opportunities could be taking shape right now.

 C. Scott Garliss

 Editor's note: The cannabis industry's first legitimate investment opportunities are starting to appear...
 And they could see tremendous growth over the next several years.
 That's why Stansberry Research is holding its first-ever Cannabis Investing Event on Wednesday, March 27, at 8 p.m.
 Eastern time.
-To tune in and find out where this new market is headed, reserve your spot for free right here.
+To find out where this new market is headed, reserve your spot for free right here.

 "While you shouldn't fall for the hype in certain cannabis investments... that doesn't mean you should avoid this up-and-coming sector," Dr. David Eifrig says.
 Get his take on why now is the right time to invest in cannabis here: It's Finally Time to Get Into One of This Year's Hottest Industries.